-If you frequently have headaches, it is worth seeing our primary care physician in New York City so we can make a definitive diagnosis based on your symptoms.
-If appropriate, general practitioners NYC can provide a sinus headache treatment or treatment for migraines.
+If you frequently have headaches, it is worth seeing our primary care physician in New York City to make a definitive diagnosis based on your symptoms.
+If appropriate, general practitioners in NYC can provide a sinus headache treatment or treatment for migraines.

 Self-Care and Home Remedies

-If you frequently suffer from sinus infections, home remedies may be useful.
+If you frequently suffer from sinus infections, home remedies may be helpful.

 - Place a humidifier in rooms most frequently used and follow the instructions to clean it regularly.

-- Warm moist heat can be useful as a sinusitis treatment, and placing a warm wet towel on your face can relieve pressure.
+- Warm moist heat can be helpful as a sinusitis treatment, and placing a warm wet towel on your face can relieve pressure.